Vine Ripe Nutrition Logo

 15. Beets

-Beets especially when they are roasted or grilled give foods a savory, umami flavor on many of our palates.
+Beets, especially when roasted or grilled, give foods a savory, umami flavor.
 This recipe with roasted beets makes this risotto full of umami!

 16. Sea Vegetables

-Sea vegetables not only provide a taste of umami flavor to meals but they also provide a variety of nutrients.
-The Guide to Seaweeds and Sea Vegetable Recipes below has a lot of great seaweed facts and some creative recipes using it also!
+Sea vegetables not only provide a taste of umami flavor to meals, but they also provide a variety of nutrients.
+The Guide to Seaweeds and Sea Vegetable Recipes below has a lot of great seaweed facts and some creative recipes using it, too!

 Some sea vegetables are also rich in omega 3 fatty acids.